 (b) If the answer is “Yes”, does your domestic law provide for the possibility of granting immunity from prosecution to a person who provides substantial cooperation in the investigation or prosecution of an offence or offences covered by the Convention (art.
 26, para.
 3)?

 Yes No

+[agreed]

 Has your country entered into any bilateral or multilateral agreement or arrangement with other States parties concerning the treatment (mitigating punishment, immunity) of persons who can provide substantial cooperation to the competent authorities of either contracting party (art.
 26, para.
 5)?